Olivier Ntcham: Loan to Marseille

 On 1 February 2021, Ntcham joined French side Marseille on loan for the remainder of the 2020–21 season.
 Manager André Villas-Boas, who had informed the Marseille board that he didn't want the player, offered his resignation the following day in response to Ntcham joining and was suspended as manager a few hours later for publicly criticising the club's board.
 On 10 February 2021, he made his debut for Marseille as a substitute for Valentin Rongier in a 2–0 away win over AJ Auxerre in the Coupe de France.
 On 10 February 2021, he made his league debut as a substitute for Michaël Cuisance in a 0–0 away draw against Bordeaux.

 Swansea City

 On 1 September 2021, Ntcham joined Championship club Swansea City on a free transfer.
 He scored his first goal for Swansea in a 3–3 draw with Luton Town on 18 September 2021.

+Samsunspor

+On 7 August 2023, Ntcham joined Turkish Süper Lig side Samsunspor.

 International career

 Ntcham was born in France to parents of Cameroonian descent.
 He was a youth international for France at various levels.

 In November 2019, he was placed on standby for Cameroon's Africa Cup of Nations qualifiers against Cape Verde and Rwanda.
 He debuted with the Cameroon national team in a friendly 2–0 loss to Uzbekistan on 23 September 2022.

+On November 10, 2022, he was selected by Rigobert Song to compete in the 2022 FIFA World Cup.

+On 28 December 2023, he was selected from the list of 27 Cameroonian players selected to compete in the 2023 Africa Cup of Nations.